-If you are eligible for the temporary policy allowing you to work off campus more than 20 hours a week between Nov 15, 2022, and Dec 31, 2023, and your co-op placement will finish during this period, you might be exempt from a co-op work permit.
+If you are eligible for the temporary policies allowing you to work off campus more than 20 hours a week between Nov 15, 2022 and Apr 30, 2024, and your co-op placement will finish during this period, you might be exempt from a co-op work permit.
 Review the FAQ for important eligibility details.

 When to apply for your permit

 Start your application for a co-op work permit as soon as you receive an official letter confirming that the work is required for your program of study.
 Examples are a letter of acceptance in the co-op program or a letter acknowledging that you are required to do the internship as part of your graduate program from your department or graduate program at UBC.

 Do I need a medical exam for my co-op work permit?

 If you will be working in jobs which require a medical exam, such as working with children or seniors, in healthcare settings, clinical laboratories or in agriculture, you must complete a medical exam and have the right conditions on your work permit before starting your position.
 Learn more about medical exams.